MedInfoSys®: Integration with other systems

 Integration with the e-mail system also allows for the sending of notification mails directing staff to work that they need to carry out, and reminding them when deadlines are approaching, e.g.:

-MedInfoSys® integrates with all common corporate e-mail systems (Microsoft, Lotus Notes, etc).
+MedInfoSys® integrates with all common corporate e-mail systems (Microsoft, Lotus Notes, etc); equally, NIP can host incoming e-mail accounts for customers and/or use its own SMTP server to send e-mails.

 Similarly, an option exists within the system for integrating with the corporate fax gateway for the sending of Responses in electronic Fax format.